 Non-degree seeking students must complete the non-degree Application for Admission form prior to enrollment.
-These forms are available in the Admissions and Registration Office or on the Northeast Community College website.
+These forms are available in the Admissions and Registration Office or on the Northeast website.
 Mandatory Placement requirements apply to anyone taking math and/or English classes.
 There are also some classes that require specific test scores/prerequisites.
-Guidelines can be found on the Northeast Community College website northeast.edu or by contacting the Northeast Community College Testing Center.
+Guidelines can be found on the Northeast website or by contacting the Northeast Community College Testing Center.